 I recently presented at an APM webinar entitled “Taking portfolio benefits management to the next level with modern analytics”.
 The feedback was very positive – see some of the comments below:

 It would seem, from this small selection of comments, that there is a hunger to do more with data in the profession.
 Most attendees seem to believe that they could achieve better results or improve efficiencies with effective data usage.
+Want to know more about programmes and portfolios?
+Read more about project programme and portfolio management.

 Sixty percent of those present, however, had little experience in the world of data: